vipulnaik/working-drafts/lesswrong/the-case-for-mental-strength.md

 Going back to the mental strength side, what if your problem is that when you receive criticism, you find it hard to take?
-Without a concept of deliberate exercise, the solution would be to just use as practtice whatever occasions life serves up to you of criticism.
+Without a concept of deliberate exercise, the solution would be to just use as practice whatever occasions life serves up to you of criticism.
 But with a concept of deliberate exercise, you may choose to engage in activities where you'll get a lot of criticism (e.g., write an online comment on a news site), or even to artificially receive a lot of